raws/hector-identity-ee/README.md

 ### Installation and usage

 Copy `lib/expression_engine/hector_identity/` to your ExpressionEngine installation's `system/expressionengine/third_party/` directory, then enable it by navigating to Add-Ons > Extensions.
 Upon activation, the extension will generate safe usernames in the `exp_members.hector_username` column for all existing and future members.
 A user should log in to Hector using his or her `hector_username`.
+You can display a logged in user's Hector username in a template using `{exp:hector:username}`.

 Install hector-auth-ee with RubyGems and navigate to your server: